-For the "kinds of things that can be in agreements" and whether any of them would be a type of punishment, there is striking agreement on the structure of what is and is not punishment for the two groups.
-Of the list of ten items, there is just one where we see strong, substantive differences.
+&lt;sup>9 There is striking agreement on the structure of what is and is not punishment for the young people and victims.
+Of the list of ten items, there is just one where there are substantive differences.
 That item is "apologising to a victim."
 While about 45 percent of the YPs said that this would be a type of punishment, about 65 percent of the VICs said it would be.
-[Typically when YPs replied "no" to this item, they said "it was something that you should do."]